johnpaulada/awesome-learning-collections/README.md

 * [Data Structures and Algorithms Problems](http://www.techiedelight.com/list-of-problems/) - A list of DS and algorithm problems you can do in any language.
 * [Competitive Programming Curriculum](https://github.com/AhmadElsagheer/Competitive-programming-library/tree/master/curriculum) - A list of resources for learning competitive programming.
 * [Competitive Programming Worksheet](https://docs.google.com/spreadsheets/d/1iJZWP2nS_OB3kCTjq8L6TrJJ4o-5lhxDOyTaocSYc-k/edit#gid=1778914663) - A spreadsheet with exercises and learning resources for competitive programming.
+* [Base CS](https://medium.com/basecs) - *Exploring the basics of computer science, every Monday, for a year.*
+* [Cosmos](https://github.com/OpenGenus/cosmos) - Your personal library of every algorithm and data structure code that you will ever encounter
+* [AlgoWiki](https://github.com/vicky002/AlgoWiki) - *Repository which contains links and resources on different topics of Computer Science.*
+* [Geeks For Geeks](https://www.geeksforgeeks.org/) - *A computer science portal for geeks.*

 ## Data Science
 * [Open Source Society University Data Science Path](https://github.com/ossu/data-science) - Teach yourself Data Science without spending a dime!